Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 \subsubsection{Southern California}

-Southern California waters host several HAB species Pseudo-nitzschia species (P. spp.) produce the neurotoxin domoic acid, responsible for amnesic shellfish poisoning and mass strandings of marine mammals and seabirds \cite{Bates2018, Smith2018} while Alexandrium species (A. spp.) generate saxitoxins that cause paralytic shellfish poisoning \cite{Anderson1990, Garneau2011}.
-Both genera have been implicated in large-scale fish kills, shellfish harvesting closures, and ecosystem disruptions \cite{Lewitus2012, McCabe2016}.
-While blooms of these taxa occur throughout the California Current System, they are especially frequent and impactful along the Southern California Bight, where coastal topography, nutrient dynamics, and circulation features converge to favor HAB development.
+Southern California waters host several HAB species{taxa of concern} .
+Pseudo-nitzschia species (P. spp.){\textit{Pseudo-nitzschia species (P. spp.)}} produce the neurotoxin domoic acid, which is responsible for amnesic shellfish poisoning and mass strandings of marine mammals and seabirds \cite{Bates2018, Smith2018} \remove[]{while Alexandrium species (A. spp.) generate saxitoxins that cause paralytic shellfish poisoning}.
+While multiple \textit{P. spp.} are present in this region, \textit{P. delicatissima} and \textit{P. seriata} are included in this analysis and differ markedly in toxic potential. \textit{P. seriata} is more frequently associated with elevated domoic acid production and harmful impacts, whereas \textit{P. delicatissima} is typically less toxic.

+Collectively, {\textit{P. spp.}} has been implicated in large-scale fish kills, shellfish harvesting closures, and ecosystem disruptions \cite{Lewitus2012, McCabe2016}.
+While blooms of these taxa occur throughout the California Current System, they are persistent{especially frequent} and impactful along{in} the Southern California Bight, where coastal topography, nutrient dynamics, and circulation features converge to favor HAB development.
+In this region, statistical relationships between satellite ocean color observations and in situ phytoplankton counts, domoic acid particulates have been integrated into hydrodynamic models to map \textit{Pseudo-nitzchia} HAB events \cite{seegers2015, anderson2009, anderson2011}.

 The California Current, flowing equatorward along the coast, interacts with semi-enclosed embayments, coastal headlands, and islands to create retention zones that promote HAB accumulation \cite{Horner1997, Smith2018}.
-Seasonal upwelling delivers nutrient-rich waters to the surface, fueling phytoplankton growth, while relaxation of upwelling and subsequent stratification can favor the dominance of toxigenic species.
-P. spp. blooms commonly develop in spring and summer, coinciding with strong upwelling and nutrient availability, but they can also recur in fall during stratified, warmer conditions \cite{Smith2018}.
-A. spp. blooms are typically less predictable but often appear in late spring to summer, when favorable currents and water column structure promote population growth and accumulation \cite{Garneau2011}.
-The complex bathymetry of the Southern California Bight with broad shelves, submarine canyons, and island wakes further enhances retention and transport, allowing blooms to intensify and persist near shore \cite{Pitcher2010, Hickey2008}.
+Seasonal upwelling delivers nutrient-rich waters to the surface, fueling phytoplankton growth, while subsequent relaxation of upwelling and subsequent{water-column} stratification can favor the dominance of toxigenic species.
+P. spp.{\textit{P. spp.}} blooms commonly develop in spring and summer, coinciding with strong upwelling and nutrient availability, but they can also recur in fall during stratified, warmer conditions \cite{Smith2018}. \remove[]{\textit{A. spp.} blooms are typically less predictable but often appear in late spring to summer, when favorable currents and water column structure promote population growth and accumulation.} The complex bathymetry of the Southern California Bight with broad shelves, submarine canyons, and island wakes further enhances retention and transport, allowing blooms to intensify and persist near shore \cite{Pitcher2010, Hickey2008}.